dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 * Update the modifiers applied to anonymous mixin applications to closer match the superclass/mixin modifiers.
 * State that `enum` declarations count as `final`.
-* Some rephrasing to allow concept reuse.
+* Rephrase semantics completely, based only on relations between declarations.
 * Say that pre-feature libraries can mix in non-`mixin` platform library classes which satisfy the old requirements for being used as a mixin.

 1.6